Boulder Startup Veteran Tapped as New Chief at San Antonio’s RealCo

 Now, with Grote on board at RealCo, Girdley says he sees an opportunity to strengthen ties with Boulder’s thriving tech scene, which, like San Antonio, has a specialization in military-related technologies, energy innovation, computer storage companies.
 “If you compare the cultures, looking at where San Antonio feels the most kinship to other regions: one is Houston, and another one is Colorado,” he says.

-RealCo’s program lasts up to 15 months and offers startups as much as $125,000 in early operating capital in exchange for a small equity stake.
+[Updated with latest investment terms for the accelerator’s startups.]
+RealCo’s program lasts up to 15 months and offers startups $100,000 in early operating capital for a 6 percent equity stake.
 Grote says having the extended time to work with the startups—beyond the typical accelerator calendar of three to four months—will enable RealCo to truly prep these early stage companies for a Series A investment.
 “It’s better for the entrepreneurs,” he adds.

 In addition to the longer program, RealCo says, its accelerator gives startups a more tailored experience.
 Startups are placed in one of five different course levels, depending on how far along they are.
 Each tier has certain requirements, and offers varying levels of funding.
 For the earliest stage companies—those with a complete founding team, business hypothesis and model, and target customers—RealCo offers $25,000 for a 6 percent equity stake.